nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/docs_with_sphinx_and_rtd.md

 # Generating docs via Sphinx and RtD

+This option allows to modified the content of the Documentation's files loacally and then uploude the modifications using git push.
+The Documentation can be created/uploded only locally if it is desired.

 ## Local Sphinx generator

 Install sphinx using pip and navigate yourself into git directory.
 Create docs folder there and go inside.
 Run: